 Costa Rica is also renowned for its whitewater rafting, offering waterscapes suitable for novices through experts.
 Because of past and current volcanic activity, the nation has bountiful rejuvenating hot springs, perfect for unwinding once the day’s adventures end.

-Know Before You Go: Costa Rica with Kids
+Know Before You Go: Traveling Costa Rica with Kids

 Want to find out more about traveling to Costa Rica with kids?
-Here are just a few of the things you can expect to see and do during a family trip to Costa Rica:
+Here are just a few of the things you can expect to see and do during a vacation to Costa Rica:

 - Costa Rica Family Vacation: The Best Places to Visit with Kids